The History of Ketamine

 In 1962, ketamine was first synthesized by a chemistry professor at Wayne State University.
-It is a fast acting, quickly metabolized, non-opioid anesthetic.
+It is a fast-acting, quickly metabolized, non-opioid anesthetic.
 It was approved by the FDA for this purpose in 1970.
 For decades, ketamine has been used in hospitals, by first responders and combat medics for safe, effective pain control.
 It is the most commonly used anesthetic in third world countries.
 For these reasons, The World Health Organization has judged ketamine to be an essential medication.

-In the United States, ketamine is routinely administered (in much higher doses) by civilian and military first responders, emergency room physicians and anesthesiologists for acute pain relief and anesthesia.
+In the United States, ketamine is routinely administered (in much higher doses) by civilian and military first responders, emergency room physicians, and anesthesiologists for acute pain relief and anesthesia.
 In the last twenty years, low dose ketamine therapy has been studied as an innovative treatment for psychological disorders and chronic pain.

 Repeated scientific studies show that stress, both acute and chronic, adversely affect the number and functionality of certain brain cells called neurons.
 Events that produce fear or physical and/or emotional pain (stressors) stimulate chemical reactions that alter the communication between these cells.

-The glutamatergic system (part of the brain affected by ketamine) appears to play a role in the development of migraine and several chronic pain syndromes as well.
+The glutamatergic system (part of the brain affected by ketamine) appears to play a role in the development of migraines and several chronic pain syndromes as well.
 We provide treatments focused on facilitating relief from these debilitating conditions.

 With your active participation, we will design an individualized treatment plan to address your specific issues and reduce the possibility of symptom recurrence.
-Summit Ketamine Innovations offers a safe, professional, open and accepting environment to address the issues preventing wellness.
+Summit Ketamine Innovations offers a safe, professional, open, and accepting environment to address the issues preventing wellness.

 Ketamine is administered in several forms.
 Oral, intranasal (nasal spray), intramuscular (injected into the muscle), sublingual (dissolved under the tongue) and intravenous (injected into a vein) have all been studied.
 Intravenous (IV), continues to be most effective, although other delivery methods have shown moderate success.
 At our clinic, depending upon each individual’s specific circumstance, we administer ketamine intravenously and orally.
 We also prescribe sublingual ketamine for self-administration between scheduled IV infusions.
 This regimen has proven effective at prolonging symptom resolution for certain patients.
-Summit Ketamine Innovations offers Group Oral Ketamine Therapy (GOKT), a program designed to make ketamine treatment more affordable.
-We encourage you contact us to discuss individualized options.
+Summit Ketamine Innovations offers Oral Ketamine Group Therapy, a program designed to make ketamine treatment more affordable.
+We encourage you to contact us to discuss individualized options.

 Infusion therapy is administered by a licensed physician, specialized in Anesthesia, who adheres to the American Society of Anesthesiologists (ASA) guidelines’ for moderate sedation.
 Anesthesia specialists are trained in administering, monitoring, and managing the dynamic continuum associated with IV sedation and treatment.
 At Summit Ketamine Innovations, patients are continuously monitored through the treatment process by our doctor and critical care trained, registered nurses.
 Vigilance and detailed attention to safety are the cornerstones of our practice.